teomanozen/simpleDelay/README.md

-Simple delay plugin with time feedback dry/wet features.
+Simple delay plugin with circular buffer.
 Visit the Releases tab on GitHub to access the VST.